Genivia/ugrep/README.md

                   Force output to be line buffered instead of block buffered.

            --lines
                   Apply Boolean queries to match lines, the opposite  of  --files.
                   This  is the default Boolean query mode to match specific lines.

            -M MAGIC, --file-magic=MAGIC
                   Only files matching the signature pattern  MAGIC  are  searched.
                   The  signature "magic bytes" at the start of a file are compared to the MAGIC regex pattern.
 When matching,  the  file  will  be searched.
 When MAGIC is preceded by a `!' or a `^', skip files with matching MAGIC signatures.
 This option may be repeated and may  be  combined  with  options -O and -t to expand the search.
                   Every file on the search path is read,  making  searches  poten- tially more expensive.

            -m [MIN,][MAX], --min-count=MIN, --max-count=MAX
-                  Stop reading the input after MAX matches in each input file when specified.
-Require  at  least  MIN matches when specified, for options -c, -l, -L and -q.
+                  Require  MIN  matches,  stop  after  MAX matches when specified.
+                  Output MIN to MAX matches.
+For example, -m1 outputs  the  first match  and  -cm1,  (with  a comma) counts non-zero matches.
+See also option -K.

            --match
                   Match all input.
 Same as specifying an empty pattern to search.